Maccabi Netanya F.C.: History

 In August 2013 Eli Segav and Yossi Maor took over as the new owners of the club.
 Netanya made an immediate return to the top division after finishing as the champions of Liga Leumuit in the 2013–14 season, a season in which they also reached the State Cup final, losing 1–0 to Ironi Kiryat Shmona in front of more than 22,000 supporters of Netanya.

 The club got relegated again at the end of the 2015–16 season.
 This season is regarded as the worst season the club has ever had in the first tier of Israeli football and most have said it was the worst in the history of the club.
 Doron Osidon was appointed the chairman of the club by the mayor of Netanya.
 Shlomi Dora was signed as the manager of the club.
 At the start of the season five players got severely injured (including the main goalscorer and captain Eran Levy) which caused for many problems.
 Dora got sacked after the club did not do well, Reuven Atar got called to replace him.
-After three months of no real change and barley winning any points, Atar was sacked as well.
+After three months of no real change and barely winning any points, Atar was sacked as well.
 Guy Tzarfati was called up to be the caretaker manager and after he lost a State Cup game against Sektzia Nes Tziona of the third division he was sacked and was replaced by Meni Koretski who could not save the sinking ship.
 Koretski decided to quit on 26 March.
 Omer Peretz who retired at the start of the season (after he was one of the players that got injured), became the manager of the club.

 In June 2016 Eyal Segal (a known die hard supporter of Maccabi Netanya) took over as the new owner of the club and declared the goal is to get promoted at the end of the season.
 The club started the 2016-17 season with a deduction of 9 points, but still managed to do the unthinkable as they got promoted back to the top flight of Israeli football as the Leumit champions.
 In the 2018–19 season, the club reached the State Cup final in a replay of the 1978 final against Bnei Yehuda, only this time Netanya lost 4–5 in penalties.
+4 years later, Netanya won the Toto Cup and reached the finals of State Cup yet again, only to lose to Beitar Jerusalem.